Illumina/manta/src/markdown/mantaUserGuide.md

 Manta is capable of detecting all structural variant types which are identifiable in the absence of copy number analysis and large-scale de-novo assembly.
-Detectable types are enumerated below.
+Detectable types are enumerated further below.

-For each structural variant and indel, Manta attempts to align the breakends to basepair resolution and report the left-shifted breakend coordinate (per the [VCF 4.1][1] SV reporting guidelines), together with the any breakend microhomology sequence and inserted sequence between the breakends.
-It is often the case that the assembly will fail to provide a confident explanation of the data -- in such cases the variant will be reported as `IMPRECISE` , and scored according the paired-end read evidence alone.
+For each structural variant and indel, Manta attempts to align the breakends to basepair resolution and report the left-shifted breakend coordinate (per the [VCF 4.1][1] SV reporting guidelines), together with the any breakend homology sequence and/or inserted sequence between the breakends.
+It is often the case that the assembly will fail to provide a confident explanation of the data -- in such cases the variant will be reported as `IMPRECISE`, and scored according the paired-end read evidence alone.

-The sequencing reads provided as input to Manta are expected to be from a paired-end sequencing assay which results in an "innie" orientation between the two reads of each DNA fragment, each presenting a read from the outer edge of the fragment insert inward.
+The sequencing reads provided as input to Manta are expected to be from a paired-end sequencing assay which results in an "innie" orientation between the two reads of each sequence fragment, each presenting a read from the outer edge of the fragment insert inward.

 Manta is primarily tested for whole genome DNA-Seq experiments of single